 - Take both the AirPods out of your ears and wait for 30 seconds, and then, at the same time, place the pair back into your ears to check if the problem is solved.

-- Place both AirPods back into the charging case, close the lid and leave them there for 30 seconds and then check if the pair is working fine.
+- Open the charging case lid, Place both AirPods back into the charging case, close the lid and leave them there for 30 seconds and then check if the pair is working fine.

 - On the paired device (iOS or another device), turn off Bluetooth, wait for a minute and then turn it back on to check if the audio is playing through both the AirPods.